Pretzel Sandwich Buns

 9. Cook for 30 seconds, flip over, and cook for 30 seconds longer.
 Using a slotted spoon, return the buns to the baking sheet.

-11. Bake the buns for 20 to 24 minutes, or until they're a deep-dark brown.
+11. Bake the pretzel buns for 20 to 24 minutes, or until they're a deep-dark brown.
 Remove them from the oven, and transfer to a rack to cool.

 Tips from our Bakers